 So, test all your pages (and not just the homepage) to find how your site is performing.
 You should turn off unnecessary plugins on your WordPress website and get the plugin “lazy image loader” installed as it will just load images on a blog post or page visible to the visitor, thus improving page load speed.
 The other images will automatically be loaded as the visitor scrolls down.

 #5 Choose A Good Email Marketing Service

 The first step in your list building for WordPress endeavor is to select an email marketing service provider.
-With the right provider, you can bring together all your subscribers’ email addresses and be able to send those messages, either as individuals, or as a group.
+With the right provider, you can bring together all your subscribers’ email addresses and be able to send those messages, either as individuals or as a group.
 Depending on factors like demographics, interest and much more, you may even create subgroups to send more targeted messages.
-The most popular among email marketing providers is MailChimp, which you can use for free till a particular number of subscribers.
-If you are getting started with list building in WordPress, it can be your ideal solution since its user-friendliness and useful features will help you in efficient email list management.
+Among the most popular among email marketing providers are MailGet, and MailPoet.
+If you are getting started with list building in WordPress, either of these can be your ideal solution since they are user-friendly and offer useful features which will help you efficiently manage email lists.